Click to enlarge photos

 “Is this some kind of Gallup Poll?” she asked, her voice flat and barren.

 She was nothing but a shopgirl, she insisted.
 She even showed me her driver's license.
 Salina, Kansas.
-But I couldn't shake the feeling I had about her.
-The look in her eye that told me that maybe, if you're in the right place at the right time and you get a lucky break, the present can bend back to touch the past.
-Standing in her flyspeck hotel room, amid her forlorn tchotchkes, I asked her to dinner.
+But I couldn't shake the feeling I had.
+The look in her eye that told me that maybe, if you're in the right place at the right time and you get a lucky break, the present can bend back and stretch across the galaxies to touch the past.
+Standing in her flyspeck hotel room, amid her forlorn tchotchkes, I asked her out.

 “Why?” she said.
 “Because I remind you of someone?”